jewirth/jewirth.github.io/_posts/2013-07-21-raspberry-pi-wifi-setup.markdown

 If you figured out the new IP address you should be able to talk to your RPi as usual (SSH, ping, and so on).

-If you have any questions or improvements please feel free to do so.
-You can use the "Post a comment" feature below.
-I'll try to answer and update this article where necessary.